dmh247365/javascript-detailed/Callbacks/readme.md

 ### Example 2 - Used for synchronous operation

-Remember in this script everything is done within the JS environment running in Node, that is to say we are not stepping out of it and using any Node API's thus no engagement of the `Callback queue` or the `Event loop`.
+Remember in this script everything is done within the JS environment running in Node, that is to say we are not stepping out of it and using any Node APIs thus no engagement of the `Callback queue` or the `Event loop`.

 We have a simple function which